refinedev/refine/documentation/docs/theming.md

 title: Theming With Less
 ---

 Ant Design allows you to customize many of its [less variables](https://github.com/ant-design/ant-design/blob/master/components/style/themes/default.less).
 To be able to theme Ant Design, instead of importing Ant Design's compiled css files, you should import its less files and override the values of *less variables* contained within these files.
 You should configure your bundler for handling less files to override its variables.
+[Refer to Ant Design documentation for more information about customizing Ant Design theme.](https://ant.design/docs/react/customize-theme)

 In this example, we'll be demonstrating theming with `less` using [CRACO (Create React App Configuration Override)](https://github.com/gsoft-inc/craco) as our customization layer for [Create React App](https://github.com/facebook/create-react-app).